jalexstark/heptodes/zebraix/doc/gfm/background/RatQuad.md

 $$

 This looks as if we just got back where we started, but not quite.
-Suppose that we start with a circular arc RQS based on $p_1$ and $p_2$ from the above a-b-c formulae.
+Suppose that we start with a circular arc RQC based on $p_1$ and $p_2$ from the above a-b-c formulae.
 Then we transform into an ellipse, preserving $\Omega$.
-Suppose we then create a fresh RQS using the same formulae based on $a$, $b$ and $c$ for the transformed positions.
-The new RQS has the same path as the transformed one, albeit incorporating a bilinear transformation.
+Suppose we then create a fresh RQC using the same formulae based on $a$, $b$ and $c$ for the transformed positions.
+The new RQC has the same path as the transformed one, albeit incorporating a bilinear transformation.

 In the figure this illustrates how this works when $\Omega=90^\circ$.
 We